slowproj/slowdash/docs/ControlsScript.md

     await x.deliver()
     await asyncio.sleep(1)
 ```
-The `deliver()` method calls `.get()` and publish the value to receivers.
+The `deliver()` method calls `.get()` and publishes the value to the receivers.
 As `deliver()` is an async function, it must be used in an `async def` and the return value must be `await`ed.

-The exported variables can be "bound" in browser.
-If a SlowTask control variable is bound in SlowDash HTML, changes to the variable on the browser calls the `.set()` method of the SlowTask variable.
+The exported variables can be "bound" in the browser.
+If a SlowTask control variable is bound in SlowDash HTML, changes to the variable on the browser call the `.set()` method of the SlowTask variable.
 ```html
 <form>
   <input type="range" min="0.1" max="9.9" step="0.1" sd-value="scope.fx" sd-live="true">